ENG517/Procedure/morrisb/Morris-PhotoshopCropTool.md

 Digital images may need editing for various reasons including enhancement, removing distractions or even restoring the image.
 One common digital editing tool is using the crop tool in a digital image editing software.
 Our focus in this procedure is using the crop tool in Adobe Photoshop.

-**Note:** Adobe Photoshop is one of many digital image editing software that allows the user photo editing capabilities, a canvas to create art or design graphics, digital draw and paint.
+**Note** Adobe Photoshop is one of many digital image editing software that allows the user photo editing capabilities, a canvas to create art or design graphics, digital draw and paint.

 Adobe Photoshop works with the following file formats:
 - RAW